Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

-For the $M_4$ IR, the two degenerate states can be chosen as $|xz+yz,A\rangle-|xz+yz,B\rangle,|xz-yz,A\rangle +|xz-yz,B\rangle$ in the unit cell, as shown in Fig.~\ref{fig:schematic_orbital_selectiviy}.
-Importantly, it is {\it not possible} to make site-localized orbitals from linear combinations of these two $M_4$ degenerate states.
-This only becomes possible through the admixture of the $M_3$ states.
-Due to the symmetry breaking of the N\'eel order, the $M_4$ and the $M_3$ IRs become the same two-dimensional IR.
-In this case, the N\'eel order induces localization of the eigenfunctions and this localization increases with the strength of the N\'eel coupling; for the CB DFT calculations (with moments $\sim$2$\mu_B$), the site localization is over 90\%.
+For the $\{xz,yz\}$ orbitals, in contrast, the space is inherently 4-dimensional: site and $xz$, $yz$ (8-dimensional including spin).
+For the NM symmetry at M, this block-diagonalizes into the $M_3$ and $M_4$ IRs, separated by $\sim$1.2 eV.
+For the $M_4$/$M_3$ IRs, the two degenerate states can be chosen as $|xz+yz,A\rangle \mp|xz+yz,B\rangle,|xz-yz,A\rangle \pm|xz-yz,B\rangle$, upper/lower sign respectively, where $A,B$ are the two Fe sites in the unit cell, cf.\ left panels of Fig.~\ref{fig:schematic_orbital_selectiviy}.
+It is not possible to make site-localized orbitals from linear combinations of just the two $M_4$ (or $M_3$) degenerate states.
+In the presence of N\'eel order, however, all the $\{xz,yz\}$ orbitals belong to the same (two-dimensional) IR, and importantly, only specific partners of the $M_4$ and $M_3$ IRs interact as shown in Fig.~\ref{fig:schematic_orbital_selectiviy}.
+This interband coupling due to the N\'eel ordering both maintains the degeneracies and results in site localization of the eigenfunctions that increases with the strength of the N\'eel coupling; for the CB DFT calculations (with moments $\sim$2$\mu_B$), the site localization of the $\{xz,yz\}$ states is over 90\%.